githubrobbi/Corona-Report/README.md

 These numbers can be adjusted for your region in the first few lines of the code.

+### Corona_Watch.py:
+This is not 100% working yet ... it monitors for changes in the GIt-PULL of the Johns Hopkins data and runs a report once a chnage is detected.
+Unfortunately there is still a little but to make it stop once in a while ...

 ### Security HASHES:

 Name: Corona.py